Last Updated on 19th November 2021

-We have all had that ‘wow’ moment when something we thought possible only in the imagination of sci-fi writers suddenly exists at our fingertips!
+We’ve all had that wow moment when something we thought possible only in the imagination of sci-fi writers suddenly exists at our fingertips!
 Just when we think we have seen everything technology has to offer, something new comes along.

-You may have seen some comedy gold, where celebrities, friends or relatives have had their faces manipulated to sing, dance, or even tell jokes.
-When deepfakes are used here, they are unlikely to cause serious harm.
+You may have seen (and laughed) at some funny videos that use deepfake technology.
+For example, videos in which celebrities, friends, or relatives have had their faces manipulated to sing, dance, or even tell jokes.
+When deepfakes are used in this way, they are unlikely to cause serious harm.

 The Harmful Side of Deepfakes

 There are already several ways deepfakes are being misused to cause distress and harm.
-As this technology evolves and becomes more accessible to users, it is important to understand how it can be misused.
+As this technology evolves and becomes more accessible to users, it is important to include in this guide to deepfakes some of the ways it can be misused.

 Bullying